quicwg/base-drafts/draft-ietf-quic-transport.md

 conditions, it also identifies the error code that is used.

-A stateless reset ({{stateless-reset}}) is not suitable for any error that can be signaled with a CONNECTION_CLOSE or RST_STREAM frame.
+A stateless reset ({{stateless-reset}}) is not suitable for any error that can be signaled with a TRANSPORT_CLOSE, APPLICATION_CLOSE, or RST_STREAM frame.
 A stateless reset MUST NOT be used by an endpoint that has the state necessary to send a frame on the connection.

 ## Connection Errors

-Errors that result in the connection being unusable, such as an obvious violation of protocol semantics or corruption of state that affects an entire connection, MUST be signaled using a CONNECTION_CLOSE frame ({{frame-connection-close}}).
+Errors that result in the connection being unusable, such as an obvious violation of protocol semantics or corruption of state that affects an entire connection, MUST be signaled using a TRANSPORT_CLOSE or APPLICATION_CLOSE frame ({{frame-transport-close}}, {{frame-application-close}}).
 An endpoint MAY close the connection in this manner, even if the error only affects a single stream.

+Application protocols can signal application-specific protocol errors using the APPLICATION_CLOSE frame.
+Errors that are specific to the transport, including all those described in this document, are carried in a TRANSPORT_CLOSE frame.
+Other than the type of error code they carry, these frames are identical in format and semantics.

-A CONNECTION_CLOSE frame could be sent in a packet that is lost.
-An endpoint SHOULD be prepared to retransmit a packet containing a CONNECTION_CLOSE frame if it receives more packets on a terminated connection.
+A TRANSPORT_CLOSE or APPLICATION_CLOSE frame could be sent in a packet that is lost.
+An endpoint SHOULD be prepared to retransmit a packet containing either frame type if it receives more packets on a terminated connection.
 Limiting the number of retransmissions and the time over which this final packet is sent limits the effort expended on terminated connections.

-An endpoint that chooses not to retransmit packets containing CONNECTION_CLOSE risks a peer missing the first such packet.
+An endpoint that chooses not to retransmit packets containing TRANSPORT_CLOSE or APPLICATION_CLOSE risks a peer missing the first such packet.
 The only mechanism available to an endpoint that continues to receive data for a terminated connection is to use the stateless reset process ({{stateless-reset}}).

-An endpoint that receives an invalid CONNECTION_CLOSE frame MUST NOT signal the existence of the error to its peer.
+An endpoint that receives an invalid TRANSPORT_CLOSE or APPLICATION_CLOSE frame MUST NOT signal the existence of the error to its peer.

 ## Stream Errors